emma3333/SEI-Project-04/README.md

 ![Home page](https://user-images.githubusercontent.com/35655626/59350695-a21a3680-8d14-11e9-9a5f-741846038d55.png)

+___________

 ![Pool show page](https://user-images.githubusercontent.com/35655626/59350581-5cf60480-8d14-11e9-8096-2427a5ca4e7b.png)

 ### The Process
 Before I started coding I made a Trello board to plan the project, writing down what the Postgres relationships were, what models and controllers were required for the backend, what components I needed in the front-end, and how I would manage the workload over the week.
 I then created wireframes for the front-end, before beginning to code the bulk of the backend and then starting on the front-end.

+#### Backend
+When approaching the backend, the first thing I did was decide on the models needed and relationships between them and sketch out entity relationship diagrams (ERDs) to clarify the following relationships:

+1. One-to-many relationship between users and pools
+2. One-to-many relationship between users and comments
+3. One-to-many relationship between pools and comments

+I then described the table properties and schemas in the models, before creating routes and functions in my controllers.
+I tested each route in my pool and auth controllers as I went along.

+#### Front-end

+I used React to write the front-end and started with the key components that completed the user journey, testing them as I went along.

+#### Challenges

+* One of the biggest challenges was creating the 'starred pool' feature, where a user can star a pool which will add that pool to their profile.
+I ran into a recursion problem in the backend as I hadn't excluded the necessary fields in my schemas.
+I then had to state the reverse property of the 'starred_by' and 'starred_pools' properties (see below) as Python didn't recognise the relationship.

+Pool model:
+starred_by = Set('User', reverse='starred_pools')

+User model:
+starred_pools = Set('Pool', reverse='starred_by')

 ## Future enhancements